-Andreas Lang is Course Leader as well as a Course Tutor in M ARCH Architecture and MA Architecture: Cities and Innovation.
-He has taught Architecture at numerous institutions since 2001 including the Architectural Association, Sheffield Universtiy, Royal Collage of Art and Umeå School of Architecture in Sweden.
+I am Course Leader as well as a Course Tutor in M ARCH Architecture.
+I have taught Architecture at numerous institutions since 2001 including the Architectural Association, Sheffield University, Royal College of Art and Umeå School of Architecture in Sweden.

-Andreas’s work has been exhibited widely in architectural exhibitions such as the prestigious Venice Biennale (2012) as part of the British Pavilion, the Change British Architecture exhibition at RIBA (2013), and he was included in the Guardian’s portrait of key players in British Architecture (2012).
-In the art context he has exhibited in established venues such as the Serpentine Gallery (2004), Folkestone Triennial (2008), the British Art Show (2005/06) and the Irish Museum of Modern Art (2016).
+My work has been exhibited widely in architectural exhibitions such as the prestigious Venice Biennale (2012) as part of the British Pavilion, the Change British Architecture exhibition at RIBA (2013), and I was included in the Guardian’s portrait of key players in British Architecture (2012).
+In the art context I have exhibited in established venues such as the Serpentine Gallery (2004), Folkestone Triennial (2008), the British Art Show (2005/06) and the Irish Museum of Modern Art (2016).